BaggioWongHK/BaggioWongHK/README.md

 1. Defining work not done is often as important as work to do.
 1. The best way to multitask is to not - complete a workstream before switching to the next.
 1. When reaching out, prefer talking to teammates one-on-one instead of in a group.
+2. Be curious and keep learning.
+Learn what?
+Anything that allows you to create.
+3. If you could choose between learning and doing
+     1. If there are time constraints, that choice is gone - choose doing.
+     1. Otherwise, learn so we can execute better and take more things into consideration.
+     1. Best yet is if we can learn *by* doing something new.
+1. Approach problems systematically.
+     1. Always prefer a fix that minimizes or reduces manual effort and scales.
+     1. If the timing isn’t right, at least create a complete solution and document it to action later.
+1. Root cause problems.
+Instead of top down, try bottom up.
+Don’t settle until we reach a _real_ understanding of the problem.

 ## E. Software Systems ([Back to top](#preamble))